borussen/Algorithm/5. MST/README.md

 <b>Output:</b> <br>
 You are required to output the cost of a minimum spanning tree. <br>

-Note that, your program can allocate up to 512MB memory and should produce the output within 3 seconds. <br>

 ### Input / Output
 ![image](https://user-images.githubusercontent.com/81274632/214039870-eb62e5ab-1d07-4383-8f23-0b44867c1bcc.png)